Uruguay–Argentina–Chile–Paraguay 2030 FIFA World Cup bid: Promotion of the candidacy

 While the Iniciativa 2030 commission continues to work on the project, in June 2018 the Uruguayan Post Office launched some stamps about this bid, promoting the candidacy for the 2030 World Cup.

 Also, during the 2018 World Cup, a provisional Conmebol headquarters was installed in Russia to promote the joint candidacy.
 They did different activities to publicize the candidacy, and in that way they presented a photographic and film exhibition of the 1930 World Cup, played in Uruguay.

 During the celebration of the Copa América 2019, held in Brazil, the spot and the official posters of the candidacy were released, with a presentation made by Conmebol, which exhibited them at all times.

+During the 76th FIFA Congress in March 2023, CONMEBOL President Alejandro Dominguez promoted the bid, claiming that “[w]e have to have the Centenary World Cup here, to honour history.”

 Pause due to the pandemic

 In March 2020, due to the arrival in the region of the coronavirus disease pandemic, talks between the countries were stopped.

-To encourage the candidacy, in 2021 Conmebol determined that Uruguay will be the venue for the men's and women's Copa Libertadores finals, designating the Centenario and Gran Parque Central stadiums, respectively, as the venues for the two events.
+To encourage the candidacy, in 2021 CONMEBOL determined that Uruguay will be the venue for the men's and women's Copa Libertadores finals, designating the Centenario and Gran Parque Central stadiums, respectively, as the venues for the two events.
 The idea of the confederation was for Uruguay to acquire international notoriety by hosting the tournaments, which, for example, Argentina and Chile have achieved with the holding of Copa Américas or Paraguay by also hosting a continental event.
-Conmebol also invested two million dollars in various reforms in the Centenario stadium, to take advantage of the occasion and promote the re-launch of the South American candidacy.
+CONMEBOL also invested two million dollars in various reforms in the Centenario stadium, to take advantage of the occasion and promote the re-launch of the South American candidacy.

 The Uruguayan Secretary of National Sports, Sebastián Bauzá, said in October 2021 that, despite the break, the spirit of winning the venue remains "unaltered".
 In charge of the Chilean commission, the journalist Michael Boys, declared: "There is not so much trouble.
 First comes the official application in 2022.
 After a few months, FIFA will deliver the technical requirements.
 And then comes the whole political and diplomatic part: get the votes so that the seat is elected".
 FIFA extended the deadline for official applications until the end of 2022.